mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - My mentor Mo Shami for your support, guidance, and encouragement
 - Alan Bushell and the February 2023 Student Cohort for their knowledge sharing, advice, and camaraderie during our weekly standup calls and in Slack
-- Benjamin Riordan and for reviewing my project and providing great constructive feedback
+- Benjamin Riordan, Deborah Galasso, and Daisy Mc Girr for reviewing my project and providing great constructive feedback
-- The Code Institute team for an excellent experience and great support leading up to this first project
+- The Code Institute and their tutor support team for an excellent experience and great support leading up to this second project
-- My wife for her patience and support while I sit in front of the computer for hours on end
+- My wife for her exceptional patience and support while I sat in front of the computer for days on end and for listenin to my constant updates on ramblings about this second project
-- My boys William and Oliver for helping me test the site and spot bugs!
+- My boys William and Oliver for helping me test the game, providing feedback and ideas, and for spotting bugs!

 [Back to Table of Contents](#table-of-contents)